Ouest-France/blockprovider-runner/README.md

+# :warning: Deprecated for now

+### Use [infrastructure-blockprovider-runner](https://gitlab.ouest-france.fr/sipa-ouest-france/blockprovider-services/) instead.
+We will open-source another version for our partners in the following months :warning:

-# BlockProvider-Runner - Render a BlockProvider locally
+> # BlockProvider-Runner - Render a BlockProvider locally

 ### Online demo